-With more and more luxury vinyl tile and plank being used, especially luxury vinyl plank, we are seeing more issues such as curling and lifting edges, some delamination of surface layers, scratching and shrinking.
-A looming issue is the proposed—or actual—use of underlayments beneath vinyl flooring material to deaden sound.
+With more and more luxury vinyl tile and plank being used, especially luxury vinyl plank vs. laminate and other hard surfaces, we are seeing more issues with luxury vinyl such as curling and lifting edges, some delamination of surface layers, scratching and shrinking.
+A looming issue is the proposed-or actual-use of underlayments beneath vinyl flooring material to deaden sound.
 Underlayments could compromise the performance of the product because the vinyl flooring is made to lie firmly against the substrate.
 A soft underlayment could cause the flooring material to flex and indent, which in turn causes instability in the material.

 Putting soft underlayments beneath vinyl flooring material is typically not a good idea.
 In principle it may sound like something that will solve one concern, but in reality soft underlayments can cause problems.
 To deaden sound beneath vinyl flooring, a good way is to incorporate a sleeper-type system that won’t compromise the integrity of the flooring material.
 This system is essentially a thin substrate under the flooring, with sound deadening material installed underneath.
 Sleeper systems have been used over concrete for sports flooring and wood flooring for years, and they can be an ideal system for use for sound deadening and insulation with vinyl flooring as well.
 The drawback is that they add height to the flooring that you’ll have to deal with; this can be no small obstacle in many cases.

 Vinyl flooring is not indestructible.
-Like any other flooring, you have to put the right product in the right place, and this involves a learning curve.
+Like any other types of flooring, you have to put the right product in the right place, and this involves a learning curve.
 It’s important to know the products, who makes them and how strong the warranties are.
 We’ve seen a lot of wear issues on low quality luxury vinyl plank, where abrasion wears through a very thin wearlayer and abrades the pattern off the material.
-Another problem we see is the surface pattern peeling off, particularly at the ends of planks.
+Another one of the disadvantages of vinyl plank flooring we see is the surface pattern peeling off, particularly at the ends of planks.

 With the click or mechanical systems, we see edges breaking and the material coming apart when subjected to heavy rolling traffic, which can be exacerbated by unlevel substrates.
 It’s unfortunate that people selling flooring get so excited about new products that they forget the element of common sense and then get themselves into trouble.
-It’s better to think things through, and sell and install luxury vinyl from seasoned flooring manufacturers that have long track records of success, stellar reputations and technical back up.
+It’s better to think things through, and sell and install luxury vinyl from the best vinyl plank flooring brands that have long track records of success, stellar reputations and technical back up.

 Copyright 2016 Floor Focus